ankireddy501/c8y-Agent-Java/README.md

   * set the readed value to MeasurementValue and unit as centimeter and send it to cumulocity.

   ***ParkingPiStatus.java***
-  * Set ParkingPi as ACTIVE,INACTIVE or MAINTENANCE state.
+  * Set ParkingPi as ACTIVE, INACTIVE or MAINTENANCE state.